-Ball State’s MBA includes 24 credits of core courses and 6 to 9 credits of MBA electives covering in-depth knowledge of entrepreneurship, finance, management, marketing, sales, and more.
+Ball State’s MBA includes 21 credits of core courses and 9 credits of MBA electives covering in-depth knowledge of business analytics, healthcare, finance, leadership, marketing, and more.

 Also, if you don’t already have equivalent undergraduate business course work on your transcript, you might need to take certain foundation courses.

 Core courses are the heart of a Ball State MBA and will give you the advanced skills you need for strategic thinking, decision-making, leading, and communicating.
-You will take eight core courses for a total of 24 credits.
+You will take seven core courses for a total of 21 credits.